Low Value Purchase System

 How to buy

-You can run a mini competition to select a supplier.
-There is also the option to direct award, you will need to ensure compliance with your corporate procurement policy.
+You can run a mini competition to choose a supplier.
+Direct award is also possible, but you must follow your organisation’s rules.

-Before you run your mini-competition, find out which suppliers could meet your requirements using the Dynamic Purchasing System (DPS) Marketplace
+Before running a mini-competition, check which suppliers can meet your requirements using the Dynamic Purchasing System (DPS) Marketplace.

-The steps below outline how to search for suppliers, create a shortlist and carry out a mini competition.
+Follow these steps to search for suppliers, create a shortlist and run a mini competition:

-3. Use filters to enter contract requirements and filter appropriate suppliers
+3. Use filters to enter contract requirements and filter for appropriate suppliers.

-4. Export the list of suppliers.
-We recommend that the exported supplier list is used within 2 working days, as new suppliers may be applying to join at any point, which changes the list of potential suppliers
+4. Export the supplier list.
+We advise using this list within 2 working days, as new suppliers may join at any time and the list may change.

-5. Create a competition on your chosen eProcurement/tendering system, inviting the suppliers you’ve identified and outlining the specification, evaluation criteria and contract format
+5. Create a competition on your chosen eProcurement or tendering system.
+Invite the suppliers you identified and include your specification, evaluation criteria and contract format.

-8. Return to LVPS and ask for any required evidence from winning supplier/s.
+8. Return to the LVPS and request any required evidence from the winning supplier(s).

-10. Once you’re satisfied with the evidence, proceed to award
+10. Once you are satisfied with the evidence, proceed to award the contract.

-11. Inform CCS of the contract award by contacting: info@crowncommercial.gov.uk
+11. Tell us about the contract award by contacting: info@crowncommercial.gov.uk